Difference Between Retail Banking and Wholesale Banking

 Parameters of ComparisonRetail BankingWholesale Banking

-MeaningIt details with retail individuals.It deals with large organizations, companies, or groups.
+MeaningIt details retail individuals.It deals with large organizations, companies, or groups.

-Size of LoanIt is low and due to which impact of NPA is diversified.It is high, and because of which impact of NPA is more.
+Size of LoanIt is low, and due to this impact, NPA is diversified.It is high, and because of this impact of NPA is more.

 Interest RatesInterest rates are lower as they do not have the power to bargain.Interest rates of wholesale banks are large to attract funds from them.